epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 Updated the 27/03/2019

-- Project_19_03 folder goes into your ~/Documents folder
-- Gazebo_worlds folder goes into your ~/Documents folder
-- PointCloudFiltering folder goes into your ~/Documents folder
+- Content of Folders_Documents folder goes into your ~/Documents folder
-- folders inside ROS_Packages folder go into your ~/catkin_ws/src/ folder
+- Copy-paste content of /catkin_ws/src/ into your ~/catkin_ws/src/ folder

 You need to have the Eigen library installed.
 I used version 3.3.7.
 You can download the latest version with: